 Religion & Politics

 Religiosity and its others: lived Islam in West Africa and South IndiaSocial Anthropology

 Drawing on research about settings in South India and West Africa characterised by significant religious diversity, we reflect on the ways in which everyday religiosity among contemporary Muslims is constituted through difference and contestation.
 Our cases are from two ostensibly secular states – India and Nigeria – both former British colonies where secularism has been interrogated over the past few decades.
-In our focus on what we call ‘lived’ Islam, we pay attention not only to intra-Muslim differences but also to how religiosity is formed and experienced through engagement and encounters with Others, whether religious, ethnic or political, both locally and globally.

 - Africa : Co-editor